Bealby/magnet-fishing/README.md

 layered on top of a photo image that's spread across the entire width and height of the page.

-The naviagtion bar will have a
-`Fixed Position` with the links `Home`, `Catch Log`, `Add Catches`, `Areas`, and `Contact`.
+The naviagtion bar will have a the links `Home`, `Catch Log`, `Add Catches`, and `Contact`, with a separate `Edit` page.

-The `Home` page will give an introduction about Magnet fishing and the functionalities available to us on the Website.
+The `Home` page will give an introduction about Magnet fishing and the functionalities available to use on the Website.

 The `Catch Log` page will list participants catches, sorted by date.
 Each particpatnts log can be deleted and edited as they wish.

-The `Add Catches` will have a clear, easy to use form displayed that can tabulate all data and display for other's to view.
+The `Add Catches` and `Edit Catches` pages will have a clear, easy to use form displayed that can tabulate all data and display for other's to view.
+An Map will be provided to help define the area of Stockholm particpants have been Magnet Fishing in.

-The `Areas` page will have a Map of Areas of Stockholm to help devide the Catch Log infomration in a more organisedstructure.

 The `Contact` page will be used for any users who wish to get in contact and ask questions about the Website or interact respectively.